-OARRS data is also widely utilized across state and local agencies (see Appendix II for full list).
+OARRS data is also widely utilized across state and local agencies.
 In Appendix II of my testimony, you will see the number of entities that utilize OARRS data to reduce controlled substance diversion, combat Medicaid fraud, and provide critical public health data to prevent drug overdoses.
 So, while the system supports all these efforts, the Board is primarily responsible for funding OARRS.
-To do so, we utilize a mix of federal funds, which have seen cuts over the years, and state funding to ensure the operation of the system.
+To do so, we utilize a mix of federal funds, which have seen cuts over the years, and state (non-GRF) funding to operate the system.

-To ensure the sustainability of the system, the Executive Budget includes a cash transfer from the Department of Commerce to cover the costs of collecting medical marijuana dispensation records.
-Currently, 39% of all prescriptions reported into the OARRS are medical marijuana records.
-As such, the Board is requesting a cash transfer from the medical marijuana control program to cover the operating costs of the system as was approved in the last biennial budget.
+To ensure the sustainability of the system, HB 96 includes a cash transfer from the Department of Commerce to cover the costs of collecting medical marijuana dispensation records.
+Currently, 39% of all prescriptions reported into OARRS are medical marijuana records.
+Therefore, the Board is requesting a cash transfer from the Medical Marijuana

+Control Program to cover the operating costs of the system as was approved in the last biennial budget.
 This request was coordinated with the Governor's Office and has the support of the Ohio Department of Commerce.